Install Project Quay Using Podman on Oracle Linux

 Set Firewall Rules

-Edit the system's firewall rules to open the ports required by Project Quay.
+Edit the system's firewall rules to open the ports Project Quay requires.

 1. Update Firewall Rules